 What are Reimbursement Claims?

-During the course of a marriage, spouses will often contribute separate property (such as an inheritance or funds from an account created prior to marriage) to a community asset (such as the downpayment on a home made following the date of marriage).
-A “Reimbursement Claim” is an attempt for one estate (often the separate estate of one of the spouses) to recover money spent on another (frequently the community estate).
+A “reimbursement claim” is an attempt by one estate (typically the separate estate of one spouse) to recover money spent on another estate.
 When this type of cross-estate spending occurs, separate and community assets may become “commingled,” opening the possibility of reimbursement claims.

-Although property division and reimbursements within a divorce are most frequently settled at mediation, about 5% of cases will go before a judge or a jury instead.
+Although property division and reimbursements within a divorce are most frequently settled in mediation, about 5% of cases will go before a judge or a jury instead.
+Despite these odds, you should prepare yourself to present a reimbursement claim at trial.
 Either way, here are some steps you will need to complete along the process:

 Step 1 – Complete an Inventory